Leadership in Government Fellowship

 The Open Society Foundations’ Leadership in Government Fellowship Program was founded in 2016 to support former senior-level government staff in the United States who have recently left public service and have played a significant role in advancing social change from within government in the United States at the city, county, tribal, state, and federal levels.
 We are interested in public sector leaders that have a deep interest in using this fellowship opportunity to reflect on their time in government and to undertake a project that advances policy ideas and inserts their unique perspectives about making change from within government into the public dialogue.
 The fellowship is part of a larger effort within Open Society-U.S. and the Open Society Foundations to invest in new voices that inform and challenge our collective thinking about advancing open society in the United States.
 Please see the fellowship guidelines for more information on the grant making program and how to apply.

-Fellows will receive a stipend in a general range of $90,000 to $130,000 depending on percentage of time committed to the project, which will range from 12 to 18 months in duration.
+Fellows will receive a stipend in a general range of $100,000 to $140,000 depending on percentage of time committed to the project.
+Projects are either 12 or 18 months in duration.

-All projects must relate to one or more of Open Society-U.S.’s four central goals: justice system reform (including drug policy), strengthening democratic practice, equality for racial minorities and immigrants, and economic advancement.
-Projects can focus on a particular issue or cut across these broad areas of interest.
+All projects must relate to one or more of Open Society-U.S.’s areas of focus.
+Projects can focus on a particular issue or cut across broad areas of interest.
+In addition, this year, we ask that applicants demonstrate how their expertise and proposed fellowship work is connected to the unprecedented challenges and opportunities facing the United States today, including the COVID-19 pandemic, democracy reform, climate change, and/or racial justice.
 Please carefully review the complete guidelines for more details on the fellowship requirements.

 A project might identify a problem in the implementation of policy that has yet to be fully recognized or discussed, offer new strategies on how to work with government and advocate for policy change, or highlight a different approach for legislative or executive action.
 We strongly encourage applications for projects that offer unique insights and perspective into how government implements programs and policies with an eye towards their effect on low-income communities, communities of color, immigrants, refugees, asylum-seekers, people who are LGBTI, women, and those otherwise historically marginalized communities in the United States and its territories.